hiimim/LInBot/README.md

 V: Number of profiles the bot actually visited (profiles you can access: rank 3 or less);

 Q: Number of profiles in queue.

+## More
+If you want to know more about this project, check out my blog post :)